pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 | `run.shared_cutouts` | `false` | Store cutout under `cutouts/KZ/` |
 | `scenario.opts` | `[6h]` | 6-hourly resolution for a fast first solve |
 | `solving.solver.name` | `highs` | Free, included, adequate for this model size |

+That is everything needed to run a first Kazakhstan model.
+In **[Part 2](2-analyze-results.md)** we open the solved network and find out what the optimiser actually decided to build.